-Incident Nam e:
+Incident Name:

-Date / Time Ir nitiated:
+Date / Time Initiated:

 Prepared by: Position / Title:

-Personnel A ssigned - 7
+Personnel Assigned

-Name ICS Pos ition Location
+Name ICS Position Location

-Activity Log Antino
+Activity Log

 Time Actions

-l

 In the event of an emergency, roadblock locations and road detours will be established.
 The company will initially establish and maintain roadblocks until relieved by highway maintenance contractors or the RCMP.
 Roadblock personnel will be assigned in teams of two, one member to stop approaching traffic, the other will record the information gathered and relay to The Public Safety Group Supervisor.
 The Public Safety Group Supervisor must be continuously updated by Roadblock personnel so that all vehicles entering and exiting the EPZ are accounted for.